netascode/ansible-dc-vxlan/README.md

 This is achieved by creating YAML files that contain a pre-determined data schema that is translated into underlying Ansible modules and resources.
 The core Ansible collection is open source and available.
 The collection is designed to be used in a CI/CD pipeline, which allows you to establish a declarative method of configuration of VXLAN for Cisco Nexus datacenter solution.

 > **Note**: For complete support and additional capabilities, Cisco provides a professional services capability under the Services as Code portfolio of services which can provide feature creation, end to end support and more.
-TAC support is provided for the underlying Ansible modules.

 ## Understanding our Ansible roles